 How to Compare Text and Find Differences

 Finding what changed between two versions of a document, config file, or piece of code is a common task.
-Reading both versions and spotting differences manually is slow and unreliable — especially with long texts.
+Reading both versions and spotting differences manually is slow and unreliable, especially with long texts.
 A diff checker does it instantly and highlights every change.
+The same algorithm that powers Git's commit history, GitHub's pull-request review interface, and the Unix diff command underlies every visual diff tool you have ever used.

 How to compare text